ThingLabsIo/ThingLabsIo.github.io/pages/workshop/fullday-windows/01-getting-started.md

 {:toc}

 ## Preparing for the Windows 10 IoT Labs
 The labs in this series build on each other to enable you to prototype your own Internet of Things (IoT) devices.
 In this lab you will use the Microsoft .NET Framework to build an application for the Universal Windows Platform (UWP) that can run on any Windows 10 device, including a Raspberry Pi 2, MinnowBoard MAX, or DragonBoard 410c running Windows 10 IoT Core.
+We will use the Raspberry Pi 2 for this lab series.

 ## Bill of Materials
 In this lab series you will need the following: